openpoenode/.github/profile/README.md

 ## Technical specifications

 Detailed technical specifications can be found in the [module](https://github.com/openpoenode/module) repository.
-For instructions on how to design a custom carrier, check out the [Wiki](https://github.com/openpoenode/module/wiki).
+For instructions on how to design a custom carrier, check out the [library](https://github.com/openpoenode/library) repository.

 ## Positioning